matthieugrieger/mumbledj/README.md

 * `-key`: Path to user PEM key.
 Defaults to no key.
 * `-insecure`: If included, the bot will not check the certs for the server.
 Try using this commandline flag if you are having connection issues.
 * `-accesstokens`: List of access tokens for the bot separated by spaces.
 Defaults to no access tokens.
-* `-verbose`: Prints out song status into the console.

 ## FEATURES
 * Plays audio from both YouTube videos and YouTube playlists!